gillesbastin/french_stopwords/README.md

 ## Content of the depository

 - `FRENCH_STOPWORDS` contains only single words (or tokens), as opposed to expressions or locutions (it includes for instance "en" and "face" but not "en face").
 It includes tokens containing an apostrophe (such as "aujourd'hui") or an hyphen ("dix-sept").
 The list is stored in csv file with two columns : token and category.
 It has 903 lines.
-- `FRENCH_STOPLOCS` contains adverbial locutions such as "à cause de" or "d'une manière ou d'une autre".
+- `FRENCH_STOPLOCS` contains adverbial locutions made with stopwords or having the same characteristics as stopwords (weak or ambiguous meaning), such as "à cause de" or "d'une manière ou d'une autre".
 It is also stored as a csv file with only one colum nammed 'locution'.
 It has 327 lines.

 -
 - , that are to be used after the tokenization of a text document or a series of texts in a dataframe.
 This list should be used before tokenization only if you can be sure that words boundaries will be respected.
 The list contains small words or even isolated letters that can be found in many other words.
 Thus, using something like str_detect(text, list) or sub() or `stringr::str_replace_all()` would be very dangerous. french_stopwords contains XXX lines.